gazebosim/gz-sim/tutorials/detachable_joints.md

 parent, the parent model needs to have `<self_collide>` set to true.
 However, due to an issue in DART, the default physics engine, it is important that none of the parent or child models be in collision in their initial (attached) state.
+Furthermore, it is important to note that reattaching a child model is not currently supported while the child model and parent model are in contact.
+Therefore, it is imperative to ensure that there is no collision between the child and parent model when attempting to perform the reattachment process.

 The system has the following parameters: